 We Do NOT Tear Out Walls or Do Renovation Work

 I’m not sure what the standards in New York or Connecticut are, but all major home inspection organizations make it very clear that it is a serious ethical violation to perform repairs or renovations to any home within 1 year of performing an inspection.
 This show also makes the connection that home inspectors are just contractors that do inspections on the side or are just inspecting to look for ways to make money renovating.
 While a person can certainly do both jobs successfully, in my experience they require VERY different skillsets.
 We also are not invasive in our inspections, and as fun as being destructive can be I definitely do not bring a sledgehammer with me!

 This show has many scenes where Joe says something like “that’s asbestos!” or “that’s black mold!”.
-As I have referenced, while there are signs that something is very likely asbestos or mold, only a lab test can confirm it!
-I also got angry when while tearing out a wall, one of the workers quickly says, “this wall isn’t load bearing!”.
-While I agree it likely isn’t, in most areas (including here in Nova Scotia) only a Structural Engineer can make that statement and it can cause serious, if not catastrophic damage to remove a load bearing wall.
+While there are signs that something is very likely asbestos or mold, only a lab test can confirm it!
+I also got upset when while tearing out a wall, one of the workers quickly and confidently states, “this wall isn’t load bearing!”.
+While I agree it likely isn’t, in most areas (including here in Nova Scotia) only a qualified engineer or architect can make that statement and it can cause serious, if not catastrophic damage to remove a load bearing wall.

 Like most Canadian home inspectors, I have been asked on occasion what I think of Mike Holmes.
 Overall I have a positive opinion of him and have learned plenty watching his many shows over the years.
 My biggest criticism, however, is that he tends to exaggerate relatively minor issues and unintentionally misrepresent how easy it is to renovate a home, which given the limitations of television is understandable.